Gangrene & Necrosis from Bedsores

 - Your loved one died from gangrene or related complications

 At Traction Law Group, we understand that gangrene from pressure ulcers represents a catastrophic failure in patient care—one that may cost patients their limbs or their lives.
 We help families investigate how wounds were allowed to progress to tissue death, hold negligent facilities accountable, and recover compensation for the devastating harm caused.
 Contact us for a free, confidential consultation.
 There is no fee unless we win your case.
+Find a nursing home bedsore lawyer or search our state directory to connect with representation in your area.

 Sources & References